open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 it MUST close the underlying `TracerProvider` if it implements a "closeable" interface or method;
 otherwise it MUST be defined as a no-op operation.

+The Shim layer MUST protect against errors or exceptions raised while closing the underlying `TracerProvider`.

+Note: Users are advised against calling this operation more than once per `TracerProvider` as it may incur in unexpected side effects, limitations or race conditions, e.g. a single Shim `Tracer` being closed multiple times or multiple Shim `Tracer` having their close operation being called.

 ## Span Shim and SpanContext Shim relationship

 As per the OpenTracing Specification, the OpenTracing `SpanContext` Shim